-When we understand that the thrust of Christ’s message centered on the Kingdom of God, we understand better why He made the statement in Matthew 6:33: “Seek first the kingdom of God.”
+When we understand the thrust of Jesus’ message about the Kingdom of God, we understand better why He made the statement in Matthew 6:33: “Seek first the kingdom of God.”
 He tells us to seek first the Kingdom because the Kingdom of God was His primary message.

-This message is about the literal establishment of the Kingdom of God on earth at the second coming of Jesus Christ.
-See our infographic on page 29 to learn more details about what the Kingdom of God is.
+What was Jesus’ message?
+It was a message about the literal establishment of the Kingdom of God on earth at the second coming of Jesus Christ.
+See our infographic on this page to learn more details about what the Kingdom of God is.